NeonGeckoCom/neon-minerva/README.md

 ```

 ## Usage
 This package provides a CLI for local testing of skills.
-Note that skills should
-be installed before testing and testing a skill that hasn't been installed with
-`pip` is not currently supported.
+Skills installed with
+`pip` can be specified by entrypoint, or skills cloned locally can be specified
+by root directory.

 ### Resource Tests
 To test that skill resources are defined for all supported languages,
 `minerva test-resources <skill-entrypoint> <test-file>`
-> - <skill-entrypoint\> is the string entrypoint for the skill to test as specified in `setup.py`
+> - <skill-entrypoint\> is the string entrypoint for the skill to test as specified in `setup.py` OR the path to
+    the skill's root directory
 > - <test-file\> is a relative or absolute path to the resource test file, usually `test_resources.yaml`

+### Intent Tests
+To test that skill intents match as expected for all supported languages,
+`minerva test-intents <skill-entrypoint> <test-file>`
+> - <skill-entrypoint\> is the string entrypoint for the skill to test as specified in `setup.py` OR the path to
+    the skill's root directory
+> - <test-file\> is a relative or absolute path to the resource test file, usually `test_intents.yaml`
+> - The `--padacioso` flag can be added to test with Padacioso instead of Padatious for relevant intents